-How do we choose when it comes to buy art?
+How do we choose when it comes to buying art?

 The eye is fundamental, yet not enough.
-To buy art implies a complex cognitive action whose real objective is actually the understanding of the artist himself.
+Buying art implies a complex cognitive action whose real objective is the understanding of the artist.

+How to buy art?
 John Berger wrote that when we look at art, we never look at just the object we have in front of us.
-As he puts it ‘we are always looking at the relation between things and ourselves’.
-And it is indeed in this relationship, we would add, that we get to know ourselves and we ‘choose’ the artwork.
+As he puts it: “we are always looking at the relation between things and ourselves.”
+It is indeed in this relationship, we would add, that we get to know ourselves and we “choose” the artwork.
 But what if our mind, when looking at an artwork, would seek to understand, instead of the material object or the concept in itself, the human identity who created it?
-In this instance our way of judging a piece of art would be clearer, as it wouldn’t be merely about ‘choosing’ following a certain cognitive response in relation to certain visual stimuli; we wouldn’t be that interested in the relation between beauty and mental pleasure aroused by observing certain ‘artistic’ images (R. Ramachandran, 1987).
+In this instance our way of judging a piece of art would be clearer, as it wouldn’t be merely about choosing by following a certain cognitive response in relation to certain visual stimuli; we wouldn’t be that interested in the relation between beauty and mental pleasure aroused by observing certain artistic images (R. Ramachandran, 1987).
 Instead, we would likely talk about our ability to recognise an affinity, and that being so, to tend towards it.
-We would ask ourselves who is the personality that the artwork implies.
+We would ask ourselves about the personality that the artwork implies.
 Exactly as it happens when people meet each other.
-By analysing how someone looks like, how he moves, or by listening to what he says, we try to better understand who he is, was, or will be.
+By analysing how someone looks like, how they move, or by listening to what they say, we try to better understand who they are, were, or will be.
 Isn’t it true that ‘judging’ humans, hence ourselves too, is the fundamental measure of any human judgement?

 The concept appears even clearer if from music we move to literature.
-Besides form and what it expresses, what convinces us is the author as a person, even in the case of the so-called ‘bad masters’.
-It may happen that we ‘connect’ to a single book.
-However, it is more often the case that we commit to an author according to the impression of him we developed through his narratives, as well as through the narratives about him.
-The characters and their choices are, at the end of day, unimportant, for as much as the author tries to keep a distance from his own fictional world this would anyway be ‘anthropologically’ read as a projection of the author himself, and in this projection the author can’t really lie.
-He is what he is, was, and will be.
+Besides form and what it expresses, what convinces us is the author as a person, even in the case of the so-called bad masters.
+It may happen that we connect to a single book.
+However, it is more often the case that we commit to an author according to the impression of them we developed through narratives, as well as through the narratives about them.
+The characters and their choices are, at the end of day, unimportant, for as much as the author tries to keep a distance from their own fictional world this would anyway be ‘anthropologically’ read as a projection of the author, and in this projection the author can’t really lie.
+They are what they are, were, and will be.
 As DNA is passed on from parent to child, so the artwork, biological child of a thought – or a ‘Meme’ if you prefer – bears the indelible mark of that same thought (R. Dawkins, 1976).
-The reader confronts himself with that marks and then he may embrace them, thus transferring to the author’s universe a sort of vital energy.
-Or he can deny it, thus ‘killing’ that universe.
+Readers confronts themselves with those marks and then they may embrace them, thus transferring to the author’s universe a sort of vital energy.
+Or they can deny it, thus ‘killing’ that universe.

 Going back to the core of our essay, the matter is not different for what we would here call visual arts.
-From Mark Rothko to Pierre Klossowski, from Joseph Beuys to Tony Cragg and, you may even add, from Michelangelo to Bernini, it seems that our deepest judgement regards ultimately not the artwork as such, but the author himself, whose ‘piece’ captures the same author’s ‘entangled’ vital fabric.
+From Mark Rothko to Pierre Klossowski, from Joseph Beuys to Tony Cragg and, you may even add, from Michelangelo to Bernini, it seems that our deepest judgement regards ultimately not the artwork as such, but the author, whose piece captures the same author’s entangled vital fabric.
 We may want to unify with the thought the artwork stands for through a fundamental act of possession, even if only potentially (with regards to the concept of ‘unifying’ see both Pierre Klossowski’s Living Currency or The Baphomet).